HADDENHAM-cum-DINTON BAPTIST CHURCH

 Jonny and the deacons are meeting via zoom and are continually monitoring the situation and trying to support people the best way they can, we will try to help, but please let us know of your needs.

 Link to Hope

 Thank you to everybody who is still supporting the church financially whether that be via bank transfer or money through the door.
-Offerings this year so far have averaged £482 per week, and the mission total is now £1317.
-Thank you to everybody who has made a gift towards the Manse renovation, so far, this totals £7,100.
+Offerings have averaged £480 per week, and the mission total is now £1588, with the donations for Operation Chad standing at £112.
+Thank you to everybody who has made a gift towards the Manse renovation, so far, this totals £9,200.

 Thoughts and prayers

 Please continue to remember Helen House and family, Beryl Pearce, Alison Hollowell, Margaret Boyce, Stella Race and Bob Innes in your prayers.
 If you know of anyone who needs our prayers, please let us know.

 The Birthday scheme is now up and running again.
 If you are celebrating, Happy Birthday, and if you haven’t but would like to join the birthday scheme please have a word with Pam or Jan.

 The Mission committee would like to remind people to pray for our link missionaries Tom and Mel Spears.
 If you want to support BMS and Home Mission, please pop a donation through the door.
 Please save those stamps with a ¼” border and pop them through the door or save them until we return to church.

 Jonny is leading our online morning service supported by members of the congregation.
 Our next gathering will be on Sunday 18th October 4pm.
 If you would like a CD recording of the online morning service, please let us know and we will deliver one.
 If you would like to read or prepare and deliver the prayers in the online service, please have a word with Jonny.